John Schneider (screen actor): Theater

+Audio books

-Schneider took part In the "Word Of Promise" Audio Bible series, which featured the voices of many famous actors and actresses.
+Schneider took part In the "Word of Promise" Audio Bible series, which featured the voices of many famous actors and actresses.
 He voiced James in the Book of James.

 Dancing with the Stars

 On September 12, 2018, Schneider was announced as one of the celebrities who would compete on season 27 of Dancing with the Stars.
 His professional partner was Emma Slater.
 They became the sixth couple to be eliminated from the competition on November 5, alongside DeMarcus Ware and his professional partner Lindsay Arnold.

 Personal life

 In 1982, Schneider co-founded the Children's Miracle Network with Marie Osmond and her brothers.
 In 1995, he founded FaithWorks Productions in order to produce family-oriented videos and recordings.

 In 1998, Schneider became a born-again Christian while living with Johnny and June Carter Cash for a short time, and speaking with Johnny about Christianity.

-Schneider was married to former Miss America Tawny Elaine Godin from 1983 to 1986.
-He married his second wife, Elly Castle, on July 11, 1993.
-On December 12, 2014, TMZ.com reported that Castle had filed for divorce, They have three children: two are Castle's children from her first marriage (born in 1991) and a daughter together.
-Schneider was in a relationship with Alicia Allain, his producing partner and owner of Maven Entertainment, from April 2015 until Allain's death on February 22, 2023.
-Alicia was also his personal and professional manager.
-They married in September 2019.

-Schneider was good friends with James Best, who played Sheriff Rosco P. Coltrane in The Dukes of Hazzard, until his death on April 6, 2015, at age 88.
+Schneider was good friends with James Best, who played Sheriff Rosco P. Coltrane in The Dukes of Hazzard, until Best's death, April 6, 2015, at age 88.

+In a February 2024 interview with One America News Network, a far-right TV network, Schneider likened Beyoncé's entry into country music to a "dog peeing on a tree."
+Some criticized his comments as racist.